nhsengland/DataScience-CaseStudies/content/howto/howto.md

 **Alternatively**, for small changes such as the addtions listed below, you can ammend the `.yml` and add assets/markdowns directly on github but please do this within a branch and pull request rather than directly on to the main.

-## Add Projects

-To add/edit projects, simply definie them in `_data/project.yml` and link them to a github repo or io page.
-See the kanban.yml in _data for the stage catergories you can assign a project into.

-## Add Posts

-You can add/edit posts by defining them in `_data/digest.yml` and add the text as a markdown file in the root folder.
-Any images need to be stored in assets.